baebranch/subconscious/README.md

 # Subconcious Chat UI (Alpha)

 [Subconscious](https://subconscious.chat) is a desktop application for using LLMs and agents through a chat interface.
-Built in python using flet for the UI and langchain for the LLM interaction.
+Built in python using flet for the UI and langchain for the LLM management.
 Currently a small project for personal use and learning.
 Currently in alpha, supports OpenAI, Google, Ollama, Anthropic and Hugging Face APIs.

 ## Download & Installation

-The windows application installer can be downloaded from the [Subconscious website](https://subconscious.chat).
-The application is available for Windows only.
-Also, the source and build for the latest release can be downloaded from the [releases page](https://github.com/baebranch/subconscious/releases) and extracted into the install folder.
+The crrent build can be downloaded from the [Subconscious website](https://subconscious.chat) or [releases page](https://github.com/baebranch/subconscious/releases) and extracted to an install directory.
+The application is currently only compiled for windows however as it is written in python the source code should run on most other systems.

 ## Usage & Configuration